The Three Musketeers: Plot

+Upon her return to France, Milady hides, coincidentally, in the convent where Constance is hiding.
+The naïve Constance clings to Milady who pretends to be another victim of the Cardinal's intrigues.
+Seeking revenge on D'Artagnan, Milady poisons Constance before he arrives to rescue her.
+The musketeers catch Milady before she reaches Richelieu.
+Summoning a local executioner, they put Milady on trial, sentence her to death, and have her executed.
+The executioner reveals that it was he who branded Milady as a felon years before after she, a young nun at the time, seduced and then abandoned his brother, a local priest.

-The naïve Constance clings to Milady, who sees a chance for revenge on D'Artagnan and fatally poisons Constance before D'Artagnan can rescue her.
-The musketeers arrest Milady before she reaches Cardinal Richelieu.
-They bring an official executioner, put her on trial, sentence her to death, and execute her.
-After her execution, the four friends return to the Siege of La Rochelle.
-The Cardinal's Guards arrest D’Artagnan and take him to the cardinal.
-When questioned about Milady's execution, D'Artagnan presents her letter of pardon as his own.
-Impressed with D'Artagnan's wilfulness and secretly glad to be rid of Milady, the Cardinal destroys the letter and writes a new order, giving the bearer a promotion to lieutenant in the Tréville company of musketeers, leaving the name blank.
-D'Artagnan offers the letter to Athos, Porthos and Aramis in turn but each refuses it; Athos because it is beneath him, Porthos because he is retiring to marry his wealthy mistress and Aramis because he is joining the priesthood.
-D'Artagnan, though heartbroken and full of regrets, finally receives the promotion he had coveted.
+When the four friends return to the Siege of La Rochelle, Richelieu's Guards arrest D’Artagnan.
+D'Artagnan gives the Cardinal the secret order absolving the bearer of any responsibility which Athos had taken from Milady.
+Impressed with D'Artagnan's candor and secretly glad to be rid of Milady upon hearing of her past crimes, Richelieu destroys the order and writes a new one, giving the bearer a promotion to lieutenant in Tréville's company, leaving the name blank.
+D'Artagnan offers the letter to his three friends in turn, but each refuses it; Athos because it is beneath him, Porthos because he is retiring to marry his wealthy mistress, and Aramis because he is joining the priesthood.
+D'Artagnan, though heartbroken and full of regrets, receives the promotion he had coveted.